ThreatLinker: An NLP-based Methodology to Automatically Estimate CVE Relevance for CAPEC Attack Patterns: Methodology design and implementation

-{\bf Step 1: string preprocessing.} In the first step, text strings from CVE and CAPEC are both preprocessed by removing spaces, tabs, punctuation, uppercase characters, and stop words (i.e., common words such as conjunctions, prepositions, and articles that do not carry significant meaning in this context).
+\textbf{Step 1: strings preprocessing.} \review{Text strings from CVE and CAPEC are preprocessed by removing spaces, tabs, punctuation, uppercase characters, and stop words (i.e., common words such as conjunctions, prepositions, and articles) that do not carry significant meaning in the context.}{ Textual descriptions from CVE and CAPEC are preprocessed using standard techniques like lowercasing, removal of punctuation and extraneous whitespace, tokenization, and elimination of stop words (i.e., high-frequency function words such as articles, conjunctions, and prepositions contributing little semantic information).}

-{\bf Step 2: lemmatization.} The text is then lemmatized~\cite{khyani2021interpretation}, reducing words to their base or dictionary form to ensure consistency.
-This step is crucial for aligning variations of the same word and simplifying the task of keyword matching.
+\textbf{Step 2: lemmatization.} \review{The text is then lemmatized~\cite{khyani2021interpretation}, reducing words to their base or dictionary form to ensure consistency.
+This step is crucial for aligning variations of the same word and simplifying the task of keyword matching.}{ The resulting tokens are lemmatized~\cite{khyani2021interpretation}, reducing words to their canonical dictionary form.
+This ensures that different inflected forms of the same word are treated consistently during matching.}